Purveyors of fine wines since 1968

 Conscious Camping

-→ Fires are prohibited for the most part in La Junta, with the exception of very rainy days or off-peak season when fire hazards are minimal.
-Always ask the campground manager before making a campfire and only in established fire rings.
+→ Fires are prohibited in La Junta, with the exception of rainy days and outside of the high season, when fire hazards are minimal.
+The roofed areas are the only spaces authorized for fires.
+Help us to reduce the impact that firewood collection has on the forest, such as trampling the forest and damaging live trees.
+Always ask the campsite manager before building a campfire and only build it in the established places.

 → Using composting toilets ‒ over pits, flush toilets or going in the woods ‒ assures that human waist doesn't come in contact with the soil or water.
-The campground's toliets are designed to separate urine, dry out and compost human waste in a way that has minimal contamination towards the environment.
-Don't use wet wipes (plastic).
-These do not biodegrade.
+After a process of approximately 18 months, it is converted into humus, avoiding contamination of the forest, groundwater, rivers and water for human consumption.

 carpas Valle Cochamócarpas Valle Cochamó